resourceguru/api-docs/endpoints/users.md

-created_at | string | Timestamp when a User was created. updated_at | string | Timestamp when a User was updated. color | string | Hex color code of a User.
+created_at | string | Timestamp when a User was created. updated_at | string | Timestamp when a User was updated. color | string | Hex color code of a User. permissions | string | Permission level of a User(Basic User, Manager, Administrator, Custom). booking_rights | string | Permissions of a User with regards to Bookings. client_rights | string | Permissions of a User with regards to Clients. project_rights | string | Permissions of a User with regards to Projects. resource_rights | string | Permissions of a User with regards to Resources. report_rights | string | Permissions of a User with regards to Reports. owner | boolean | Boolean representing whether a User is the account owner.

 ## Get User